Shanmukh-002/Broken-Link-Checker/README.md

 # Broken Link Checker

-Production-style broken link checker built with Python, Docker, and Streamlit.
+A Python-based tool that crawls websites and automatically detects broken links.
+It checks both internal and external URLs, validates them efficiently, and presents results through an interactive dashboard.

 ## Features
 - Crawl a website starting from a root URL
 - Check internal and external links
 - Concurrent HTTP validation
 - CSV export for broken links
-- Streamlit dashboard
+- Interactive Streamlit dashboard for visualization
-- Dockerized deployment
+- Docker support for easy setup and execution

 ## Run locally with Docker